Vacuum sewer: Basic elements

 The main components of a vacuum sewer system are a collection chambers and vacuum valve parts, sewers, a central vacuum station and monitoring and control components.

-Some vacuum systems have vacuum toilets are connected directly to a vacuum line, which requires less water for flushing (less than a quarter of a liter per flush).
+Some vacuum systems have vacuum toilets which are connected directly to a vacuum line, which requires less water for flushing (less than a quarter of a liter per flush).
 Others use standard gravity drainage for the first phase of collection; sewage flows by means of gravity from each house, as in a standard system.
 It discharges into a collection sump that might collect sewage from 2-6 houses and is located in a public area.

 Vacuum technology is based on differential air pressure.
 Rotary vane vacuum pumps generate an operation pressure of -0.4 to -0.6 bar at the vacuum station, which is also the only element of the vacuum sewerage system that must be supplied with electricity.

 Interface valves are installed inside the collection chambers.
 They work pneumatically.
 After a certain fill level inside this sump is reached, the interface valve opens.
 The impulse to open the valve is transferred by a pneumatically mechanical controlled controller unit.
 No electricity is needed to open or close the valve.
 The energy is provided by the vacuum itself.

 While the valve is open, the resulting differential pressure between atmosphere and vacuum becomes the driving force and transports the wastewater and air towards the vacuum station.
 Besides these collection chambers, no other manholes, neither for changes in direction, nor for inspection or connection of branch lines, are necessary.
 High flow velocities keep the system free of any blockages or sedimentation.

 Large systems with numerous collection chambers benefit from the provision of a monitoring system for remote monitoring of the vacuum valves and sump pits.
 Such systems allow much faster troubleshooting and easier preventive maintenance of collection chambers and valves.
 However, monitoring systems are optional systems and not required for operation of vacuum sewer systems.